Composing Earth

 New work by Rajna Swaminathan

-Two new works by Akshaya Avril Tucker, written in collaboration with librettist Karen Elias.
-New work for mezzo-soprano and piano, Night Fire, was digitally premiered by Kelly Guerra and Eric Sedgwick on December 12, 2023.
+Two new works by Akshaya Avril Tucker.
+Night Fire for mezzo-soprano and piano, digitally premiered by Kelly Guerra and Eric Sedgwick on December 12, 2023.
 Second new work for string quartet and voice, to be premiered by the Fry Street Quartet in 2024.

-Shifting Fears by Samantha Boshnack is for a thirteen-member ensemble featuring vocalist Johnaye Kendrick with strings, winds and rhythm section.
-It is to be recorded in 2024 as part of the song cycle - Uncomfortable Subjects
+Shifting Fears by Samantha Boshnack for a thirteen-member ensemble featuring vocalist Johnaye Kendrick with strings, winds and rhythm section.
+To be recorded in 2024 as part of the song cycle - Uncomfortable Subjects.

 Shifting Fears conveys my desperate hope for a shared human experience, but acknowledging that we aren’t there yet.
 The pieces of Uncomfortable Subjects tackle the interconnected struggles and upheavals in my own life and in the world around me that are difficult but necessary to talk about.